Lawaypora gunfight: Families demand inquiry, ask for bodies of three killed as police release videos

 Alleging that the men had been murdered in a fake encounter, the families said that their relatives had left home on December 29 and had not returned.
 All the three men had called their families that evening to say that they would get home late that night or the next morning.
 But by the evening, their phones had been switched off.
 Despite repeated attempts to reach them on their phone through the night, the families said they could not get through, they said in interviews to Scroll.in.

-Responding to the claims of the families, the police alleged that all three had links to militant groups, but they have not revealed their affiliations yet.
+Responding to the claims of the families, the police alleged that all three had links to militant groups.
 Though the men were not listed in the police’s database of active militants, the police said two of them were “hardcore associates of terrorists (OGWs)”.
 OGW or Over Ground Workers is the term used for non-combatant members of militant groups who are usually given the task of arranging logistical support.

-“Reportedly, third [militant] might have joined very recently,” the statement said.
+“Reportedly, third [slain terrorist] might have joined very recently,” the statement said.

 The developments came around the time the Jammu and Kashmir Police filed a chargesheet against three persons, including an Army captain, in connection with the killing of three labourers in a fake encounter in Shopian in July.
 They were buried as unidentified militants.